DatabayAG/Web-Push-Notifications/README.md

    * You can reset your permission with rightclick on the prefix in your browsers URL bar or in your browser settings.

 ###### Wrong push request authentication
-If you (for Example CURL) request responding with something like "bad request" or "wrong authentication" in the most cases you endpoint-token changed.
+If your (for Example CURL) request is responded with something like "bad request" or "wrong authentication" in most cases your endpoint-token has changed.
-This can happen if you dont updated you service worker but replace it with a new one.
+This can happen if you updated your service worker but didn't replace it with a new one.
 In this case just update your endpoint-token in your request.

 ###### Missing Compatibility